-On March 30, 2012, the Authority's 12th Resolution was downgraded by Standard & Poor's to "BB (sf)" from "A (sf)."
+On March 30, 2012, the Authority's 12th Resolution was downgraded by S&P Global Ratings ("Standard & Poor's") to "BB (sf)" from "A (sf)."
 According to Standard & Poor's press release related to the matter, the action was taken to reflect the high percentage of non-federally guaranteed private loans serving as collateral to the trust, the past and future performance expectations of those private loans, the level of credit enhancement present in the trust and the need for enhanced levels of data reporting related to the performance of the private loans.
 For more information, please see the Authority's April 3, 2012 filing with EMMA.
-The downgrade of the 12th Resolution Bonds has generally resulted in higher interest rates being paid on the bonds, reducing the excess spread in the trust.
+The downgrade of the 12th Resolution Bonds has generally resulted in higher interest rates being paid on the 12th Resolution Bonds, reducing the excess spread in the trust.

-As noted above, the principal of and interest on the 12th Resolution Bonds are insured by financial guaranty policies provided by Ambac, who also provides a surety bond that funds the reserve requirements for the bonds.
+As noted above, the principal of and interest on the 12th Resolution Bonds are insured by financial guaranty policies provided by Ambac, who also provides a surety bond that funds the reserve requirements for the 12th Resolution Bonds.
 On March 24, 2010, the Commissioner of Insurance of the State of Wisconsin petitioned the Wisconsin Circuit Court, filing a Verified Petition for Order of Rehabilitation in the matter of the Rehabilitation of Segregated Account of Ambac, which identified certain of Ambac's insurance policies to be placed into a segregated account for rehabilitation.
 Pursuant to the petition, the segregated account is to be treated as a separate insurer for purposes of insurance delinquency proceedings.
-While the 12th Resolution policies were not initially on the list of insurance policies to be placed into the segregated account.
+While the 12th Resolution policies were not initially on the list of insurance policies to be placed into the segregated account, each was identified as a policy to be considered for possible placement in the segregated account.
 On October 8, 2010, the Commissioner of Insurance of the State of Wisconsin submitted a supplement to the petition in order to allocate certain Ambac policies related to student loan obligations to the segregated account.
-The Authority received notice of this action on October 13, 2010, and learned that the 12th

-Resolution policies were among those placed in the segregated account.
+The Authority received notice of this action on October 13, 2010, and learned that the 12th Resolution policies were among those placed in the segregated account.
 For more information regarding these matters, see the Authority's EMMA filings dated April 2, 2010 and October 21, 2010.

 On April 24, 2013, Ambac gave their consent to the Authority to sell all Higher Education Act Loans to the new 2013-1 Trust Indenture as the loan sale would exceed the Certificate & Agreement imposed limit of 5% of the Value of all Student Loans.
 Ambac also waived the requirement for the Authority to submit a Cash Flow Statement prior to the loan sale, maximum percentage of Supplemental Loans and consented to the various percentages and types of Student Loans which shall remain in the trust estate.
 On May 22, 2013, the Authority sold the Higher Education Act Loans and used the proceeds from the loan sale to redeem and/or repurchase and cancel auction rate bonds.
-Further, effective on June 26, 2013, the Authority replaced the trustee and auction agent under the 12th Resolution and all other documents and instruments related to the Bonds with U.S. Bank National Association, as successor trustee and successor auction agent with respect to the Bonds, all in accordance with the provisions of the 12th Resolutions, and trustee and auction agent changes, please see the quarterly filing dated July 23, 2013 with EMMA.
+Further, effective on June 26, 2013, the Authority replaced the trustee and auction agent under the 12th Resolution and all other documents and instruments related to the 12th Resolution Bonds with U.S. Bank National Association, as successor trustee and successor auction agent with respect to the 12th Resolution Bonds, all in accordance with the provisions of the 12th Resolution.
+For more information regarding such redemptions, repurchases, cancellations, and trustee and auction agent changes, please see the quarterly filing dated July 23, 2013 with EMMA.